Reframe AgingMinnesota

 National Leadership

-In 2024, we embarked on a journey of shared learning and supports by offering a series of highly interactive and informative sessions.
-Watch this free one-hour introductory session, led by the National Center to Reframe Aging, to learn the foundations of this national movement.
+In 2024, Minnesota embarked on a journey of shared learning and supports by offering a series of highly interactive and informative sessions.
+Watch this free one-hour introductory session, led by the National Center to Reframe Aging, to learn the foundations of our work.

 GENERATIONS WORK: AN INTRODUCTION TO REFRAME AGING